 - Do you like stories that take place in the present or in the past?

-The answers to their interview questions should help students to focus their search, and trying to select books for a partner may motivate them to search for really good ones.
-This is also a good get-to-know-you activity for the beginning of the year.
+The answers to their interview questions should help students to focus their search, and trying to select books for a partner should be motivation to search for really some good ones.